Multilayered Writing in Hamburg Prompt Books and Playbooks since the 18th Century

 Part 1 (2019–2022)

-The first part of the project examined a selection of multilayered prompt books archived in the ‘Theatre-Library’ collection, which includes around 3,050 spoken theatre books for 2,100 plays, at the Hamburg State and University Library from the late 18th to and early 19th century.
+The first part of the project examined a selection of multilayered prompt books archived in the ‘Theatre-Library’ collection, which includes around 3,500 spoken theatre books for 2,100 plays, at the Hamburg State and University Library from the late 18th to and early 19th century.
 These prompt books were created by multiple participants engaging in diverse manuscript practices which continually revised the unfixed literary text within its theatrical context.
 Based on the results, the project has come up with a transdisciplinary approach towards handwritten artefacts in modern European theatre by exploring the many-handed creation, handwritten transformation and often decades of use of prompt books in a time increasingly dominated by print.
 A respective monograph can be accessed here (open access).
+The project also contributed to the theoretical elaboration of the concept of ‘layering’ in Research Field D: (Re)Shaping Written Artefacts.

 Part 2 (2023–2025)

-Building on the methodological approach developed in its first three years, the continuation of the project included additional types of written artefacts from spoken theatre while branching out historically and further refining its framework: the project focused on early 20th century multilayered written artefacts from the 'Theatersammlung' (theatre collection) at Staatsbibliothek Hamburg.
+Building on the methodological approach developed in its first three years, the continuation of the project included additional types of written artefacts for staging while branching out historically and further refining its framework: the project focused on early 20th century multilayered written artefacts from the 'Theatersammlung' (theatre collection) at Staatsbibliothek Hamburg.
 Based on the breadth of the collection, the project was able to outline the manuscript practices with regard to mixed-media and multigraphic written artefacts: handwriting persisted and often dominated in the interaction with print, early typewriting and the history of photocopying; a large number of the written artefacts for staging integrated drawings.
-Above all, the early 20th-century rise of the artistic director ('Regisseur') gave way to a prominent new type of multilayered and multigraphic written artefact in the performing arts: the 'Regiebuch' (director's prompt book) which, in sharp contrast with common academic approaches, the project squarely situated within the performing arts manuscript culture as a whole.
+Above all, the early 20th-century rise of the artistic director ('Regisseur') gave way to a prominent new type of multilayered and multigraphic written artefact in the performing arts: the 'Regiebuch' (director's staging book) which, in sharp contrast with common academic approaches, the project squarely situated within the performing arts manuscript culture as a whole: while written artefacts for staging tend to have less and less layers, the network of the written artefacts of the different professions (director, stage manager, prompter, actor) gives an account of the theatre practices at the time.
+Such a network bears witness to the huge amount of handwriting and the great variety of manuscript practices that went into the staging of a production.
 This held especially true for the most spectacular items of the 'Theatersammlung': director's books by one of the originators of European 20th-century directors' theatre ('Regietheater'), Leopold Jessner (at Thalia Theater from 1904 to 1915), whose main estate was lost during his exile.

 People